FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/lb_loadbalancer_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to create the loadbalancer resource.
-    A Networking client is needed to create an LB member.
     If omitted, the `region` argument of the provider is used.
-Changing this creates a new LB member.
+    Changing this creates a new loadbalancer.

-* `vip_subnet_id` - (Required) The network on which to allocate the Loadbalancer's address.
+* `vip_subnet_id` - (Required) The network on which to allocate the loadbalancer's address.
 A tenant can only create Loadbalancers on networks authorized by policy (e.g. networks that belong to them or networks that are shared).
 Changing this creates a new loadbalancer.

-* `name` - (Optional) Human-readable name for the Loadbalancer.
+* `name` - (Optional) Human-readable name for the loadbalancer.
 Does not have to be unique.

-* `description` - (Optional) Human-readable description for the Loadbalancer.
+* `description` - (Optional) Human-readable description for the loadbalancer.

 * `tenant_id` - (Optional) Required for admins.
-The UUID of the tenant who owns the Loadbalancer.
+The UUID of the tenant who owns the loadbalancer.
 Only administrative users can specify a tenant UUID other than their own.
 Changing this creates a new loadbalancer.

 * `vip_address` - (Optional) The ip address of the load balancer.
     Changing this creates a new loadbalancer.

-* `admin_state_up` - (Optional) The administrative state of the Loadbalancer.
+* `admin_state_up` - (Optional) The administrative state of the loadbalancer.
     A valid value is true (UP) or false (DOWN).

+* `tags` - (Optional) The key/value pairs to associate with the loadbalancer.

 * `flavor` - (Optional) The UUID of a flavor.
 Currently, this is not supported.
     Changing this creates a new loadbalancer.